xalaida/laravel-translatable/README.md

 Post::whereTranslatable('title', 'Old title')->get();
 ```

-You can also pass `null` as third argument to `archiveTranslation` method when a locale is unknown.
+You can also pass `null` as a third argument to the `archiveTranslation` method when a locale is unknown.
+If you do not pass `null`, the current locale will be used instead.

 ##### Route model binding

 Translatable model can be easily resolved using **Route Model Binding** feature.

-All you need to do to let Laravel resolve models by a translatable attribute is to set the needed locale which you want to be used for querying models **before** a request will reach `Illuminate\Routing\Middleware\SubstituteBindings::class` middleware.
+All you need to do to let Laravel resolve models by a translatable attribute is to set the needed locale that you want to be used for querying models **before** a request will reach `Illuminate\Routing\Middleware\SubstituteBindings::class` middleware.

 The simplest solution is to create a new middleware, for example `SetLocaleMiddleware`, attach it to the route where you want to resolve translatable models, and register the middleware in the `$middlewarePriority` array of the `app/Http/Kernel.php` file above the `\Illuminate\Routing\Middleware\SubstituteBindings::class` class.

 It may look like this:

 ```php